Professor and Vice-Chair

 Websites: Center for Smell and Taste and Munger lab

-- Mechanisms of alimentary chemosensation: We are investigating the interactions between taste and hormonal systems.
+- Mechanisms of alimentary chemosensation: They are investigating the interactions between taste and hormonal systems.
 A key function of the taste system is to detect nutrients, toxins, and indicators of spoilage, thus providing the animal with critical information about the quality and nutritional value of food before it is ingested.
 The ability to detect and discriminate taste stimuli is essential for health and survival, and it can drive ingestive behaviors.
 Therefore, physiological mechanisms that modulate taste function in the context of nutritional needs and metabolic status could optimize ingestive decisions and directly impact human health.
 Although the gustatory system critically influences food preference, food intake, and metabolic homeostasis, the physiological mechanisms that link taste function and metabolism are poorly understood.
-Recent findings from our laboratory and others suggest that the gustatory and gastrointestinal systems utilize a common molecular toolkit of receptors, signaling molecules, and hormones to detect nutrients and other chemicals.
+Recent findings from their laboratory and others suggest that the gustatory and gastrointestinal systems utilize a common molecular toolkit of receptors, signaling molecules, and hormones to detect nutrients and other chemicals.
 This is consistent with a role for taste function in the maintenance of metabolic homeostasis and suggests that sensory function may be modulated in the context of metabolic status.

 - Extraoral chemoreceptors and the regulation of metabolism: The T1R and T2R families of G protein-coupled receptors play critical roles in the taste system, where they mediate the detection of sweet, savory, and bitter-tasting stimuli.
-However, in recent years it has become clear that these same receptors are expressed in numerous tissues throughout the body.
+However, in recent years, it has become clear that these same receptors are expressed in numerous tissues throughout the body.
 Some of these extraoral “taste” receptors may facilitate metabolic responses to ingested nutrients, while others may protect the body from inhaled or ingested toxins.
-Currently, we are using in vivo and in vitro approaches to characterize the roles of these two receptor families in the detection of chemostimuli by endocrine cells of the gut, pancreas, and thyroid.
+Currently, the Munger Lab is using in vivo and in vitro approaches to characterize the roles of these two receptor families in the detection of chemostimuli by endocrine cells of the gut, pancreas, and thyroid.
 These studies should offer important new insights into the molecular and cellular mechanisms underlying metabolic diseases such as obesity, Type 2 diabetes mellitus, the metabolic syndrome, and thyroid dysregulation.

 - Olfactory detection of social cues: It has become increasingly clear that the concept of a single olfactory system is grossly oversimplified.
 The olfactory system is actually composed of a number of subsystems, some well-known and others only recently characterized.
 These subsystems may be anatomically segregated within the nasal cavity, and they each make distinct neural connections to regions of the olfactory forebrain.
 They are clearly distinguished by the receptors they express and the signaling mechanisms they employ to detect and transduce chemosensory stimuli, and they respond to a plethora of diverse molecules, sometimes quite specifically, that range from volatile odors to peptides and proteins.
-We are using integrative approaches in mice to decipher the transduction mechanisms of these specialized subsystems, the ways in which the forebrain processes these signals, and the specific behaviors that they mediate.
+The Munger Lab is using integrative approaches in mice to decipher the transduction mechanisms of these specialized subsystems, the ways in which the forebrain processes these signals, and the specific behaviors that they mediate.
 Of particular interest is the GC-D/necklace subsystem, which is specialized to detect chemosignals that facilitate food-related social learning.
 Ongoing efforts are geared to understanding whether this system can be harnessed to promote the ingestion of specific edibles in the context of pest control and animal feeding.

 - Munger SD.
 A Bitter Tale of Sweet Synergy.
 Cell Chem Biol.
 2017 Oct 19;24(10):1191-1192. doi: 10.1016/j.chembiol.2017.10.003.